samcurteis/ga-project-4-frontend/README.md

 As mentioned in the planning section, I wanted to make sure that the app not only worked well but also looked good.
 To decide on my theme I first explored some colour palette websites to help me decide which colours I wanted for the website.

 I really liked the design of the Poetry Foundation’s website in the way that it mimicked the simple black and white of a poetry book, while still keeping it bright with dashes of red across the site.
-I took inspiration from this while keeping my app unique by going for a black and white design, with an orange logo and orange text when a user hovers over a link.
+I took inspiration from this while keeping my app unique by going for a black-and-white design, with an orange logo and orange text when a user hovers over a link.
 I also opted for two fonts, one serif and one sans-serif so the site had a sense of being literary but also modern.

-In the initial building of components, so as to get something looking fairly decent while still focussing on functionality, I used Material UI.
+In the initial building of components, to get something looking fairly decent while still focussing on functionality, I used Material UI.
 I separated the fonts by applying one to standard HTML components through CSS, and one to MUI components so that I could interchange them easily.

 When I got to the point of customising the design of my app, however, the documentation on the MUI website and other people’s suggestions for solutions to applying custom styles seemed overly complicated, and I felt determined to find a simple and easy way of doing it.
 I eventually discovered a solution which involved creating a common component which imported an MUI component and passed its keys through as props.
-The suggestion I found however still involved applying specific styles to the common component within each page that they were being called, which meant I would have to write the same custom styles for every page that they featured in.
+The suggestion I found however still involved applying specific styles to the common component within each page that they were being called, which meant I would have to write the same custom styles for every page on which they featured.

-Through some experimentation however I found a way of applying global styles within the custom component, as well as having the option of passing in styles where I call the component so that I can modify them where necessary.
-I did this by setting the ‘sx’ prop as an array which includes both the passed in styles as well as the globally set styles.
-This worked perfectly as a means of creating buttons and typography that would show my choice of orange when the user hovers over the text, indicating that it is a link which they can click on, creating a consistency of style across the platform.
+Through some experimentation however, I found a way of applying global styles within the custom component, as well as having the option of passing in styles where I call the component so that I can modify them where necessary.
+I did this by setting the `sx` prop as an array which includes both the passed-in styles as well as the globally set styles.
+This worked perfectly as a means of creating buttons and typography that would show my choice of orange when the user hovers over the text, indicating that it is a link which they can click on, creating consistency of style across the platform.

 ```
 import React from 'react';